Lattice field theories with a sign problem: Complex Langevin dynamics

 It turns out that the equivalence (\ref{eq:CLErealcomp}) can fail in several ways.
 First of all, the numerical solution of the complex Langevin equation can be unstable due to {\it runaway trajectories}, paths of the fields where infinity is reached in a finite Langevin time in the absence of noise.
 In the presence of noise, using a discretised form of the Langevin equation, paths close to runaway trajectories can be sensitive to this, leading to numerical instabilities.
 This can be improved by using a very small or (preferably) adaptive stepsize [\cite{Aarts:2009dg}] or by using implicit updates [\cite{Alvestad:2021hsi}].
 Second, the complex Langevin process can give {\em ``wrong'' convergence}, i.e., the distribution effectively sampled by the process does not satisfy the correspondence (\ref{eq:CLErealcomp}, \ref{eq:CL_ID}).
 Since the expected results are not known in realistic cases, this problem is harder to diagnose.
 Importantly, the failure is not linked to the severeness of the sign problem and can already occur in toy models [\cite{Ambjorn:1985iw,Aarts:2010aq,Aarts:2012ft}].
 On the other hand, there exist numerous examples where complex Langevin dynamics gives correct and non-trivial results, including for lattice models with a severe sign problem in three [\cite{Aarts:2011zn}] and four [\cite{Aarts:2008wh}] Euclidean dimensions.
 Significantly, this includes QCD in four dimensions, see Sec.~\ref{sec:QCD}.

 A careful derivation of the formal relation between the complex distribution on the real manifold and the real and semi-positive distribution on the complexified manifold has led to considerable insight and developments [\cite{Aarts:2009uq,Aarts:2011ax,Nishimura:2015pba,Aarts:2017vrv,Seiler:2020mkh,Seiler:2023kes,Mandl:2025mav}].
 It is now understood that the failure of the complex Langevin approach can be attributed to {\em boundary terms}, which can in principle arise at infinity and near zeroes of the measure on the complexified manifold.
-This resulted in practical {\em criteria for correctness} which need to be verified {\em a posteriori} [\cite{Aarts:2009uq,Aarts:2011ax,Nishimura:2015pba,Scherzer:2018hid,Scherzer:2019lrh}].
-In some cases, even in the absence of boundary terms, one can arrive at incorrect results due to the possibility of complex Langevin dynamics yielding results on different {\it integration cycles}.
+This resulted in practical {\em criteria for correctness} involving boundary terms, which need to be verified {\em a posteriori} [\cite{Aarts:2009uq,Aarts:2011ax,Nishimura:2015pba,Scherzer:2018hid,Scherzer:2019lrh}], as well as the related {\it drift criterion}, which involves the norm of the drift terms [\cite{Nagata:2016vkn,Nagata:2018net}].
+Even in the absence of boundary terms, one can arrive at incorrect results due to the possibility of complex Langevin dynamics yielding results on different {\it integration cycles}.
 This will be discussed below.
-Even if the naive complex Langevin process fails, it can sometimes be cured by changing the stochastic process, e.g., by using a variable transformation [\cite{Mollgaard:2014mga}], reformulating the theory [\cite{Berges:2007nr,Boguslavski:2024yto}], dampen the fluctuations in imaginary directions [\cite{Attanasio:2018rtq,Hansen:2024lkn}], or by introducing kernels, as described below.
+When the naive complex Langevin process fails, it can sometimes be cured by changing the stochastic process, e.g., by using a variable transformation [\cite{Mollgaard:2014mga}], reformulating the theory [\cite{Berges:2007nr,Boguslavski:2024yto}], dampen the fluctuations in imaginary directions [\cite{Attanasio:2018rtq,Hansen:2024lkn}], or by introducing kernels, as described below.

 A recent, thorough comparison of many proposed criteria for correctness [\cite{Mandl:2026vdc}] studies also a recent addition: the so-called {\em configurational temperature}, which tests for a correct implementation and thermalisation of the stochastic process (and can be used for any Monte Carlo process) [\cite{Dhindsa:2025xfv,Joseph:2025fcd,Joseph:2025xbn}].